emilyriederer/website/content/post/grouping-data-quality/index.md

 **"But we monitor our data with machine learning."** There's a fair amount of work currently (not necessarily with the tools that I've named) with using machine learning and anomaly detection approaches to detect data quality issues.
 Some might argue that these advanced approaches lessen the need for heavily tailor, user-specified data checks.
 Personally, I struggle to agree with that.
 I believe domain context can go a long way to solving data issues and is often worth the investment.

 I also considered the possibility that this is a niche, personal need moreso than a general one because I work with a *lot* of panel data.
-However, I generally believe *most* data is nested in something, somehow than is not.
-I substantiated this a bit with a peak at GitHub issue feature requests in different data quality tools.
+However, I generally believe *most* data is nested in some way.
+I can at least confirm that I've not completely alone in this desire with a peak at GitHub issue feature requests in different data quality tools.
 For example, three stale stale GitHub issues on the `Great Expectations` repo ([1](https://github.com/great-expectations/great_expectations/issues/351), [2](https://github.com/great-expectations/great_expectations/issues/402), [3](https://github.com/great-expectations/great_expectations/issues/373)) request similar functionality.

 Downsides
 ---------